jonalmeida/jonalmeida.github.com/_posts/2013-05-26-different-ways-to-implement-flags-in-bash.markdown

 That should work fine since you have a list of all the values, you can easily iterate through it with a for loop.

-The disadvantage (as far as my use case is concerned) with getopts is that it only accepts single character flags so you couldn't use flags like '--help' which the gnu styled arguments and is a bit unfortunate.
+The disadvantage (as far as my use case is concerned) with getopts is that it only accepts single character flags so you couldn't use flags like `--help` which the gnu styled arguments and is a bit unfortunate.

-I finally decided to use a hybrid of all the information I put together since I ran into the case where I needed to accept either option '-h' or '--help':
+I finally decided to use a hybrid of all the information I put together since I ran into the case where I needed to accept either option '-h' or `--help`:
 {% highlight html %}
 #!/bin/bash